- Why TCI?

 Interact with Students with Intentionality

 This should go without saying, but do whatever it takes to get yourself as organized as possible before the new school year starts.
 We all know that the first week of school can derail even the most glorious organizational systems with its chaos, exhaustion, and unforeseen circumstances.
 Because of that, it’s best to start off with the most organization you can muster, and don’t be afraid to rework your organizational system when you sense something isn’t working.
 Staying organized is not only important to make the most of your teaching and personal time, but it’s also important for your sanity and your ability to feel good about each school day.
 Organization in the classroom is multi-faceted, so be sure to consider all the different ways you need to be organized before school starts this fall, from your own desk to students’ assignments to your physical classroom and more.

-It’s usually not extremely hard to be positive at the start of a new school year, but you should aim to maintain that positive attitude all year long.
+Starting a new school year with a positive attitude is common, but it is important to strive to maintain that positivity throughout the entire year.
 Students feed off of their environments, and you want to create a positive atmosphere in your classroom where students feel comfortable, productive, and encouraged.
-Like we mentioned above, you may be the only positive influence in a student’s life, and it may be far more important than you realize that you are a positive light in the life of your students.
+As we mentioned above, you may be the only positive influence in a student’s life, and it may be far more important than you realize that you are a positive light in the life of your students.
 Encourage them to do their best, take an optimistic approach to even the most mundane things, and show appreciation for the opportunities you have and for your educational impact on their lives.

 Allow for Personal Time